Bra size: Cup measurement methods

-Bra-wearers can calculate their cup size by finding the difference between their bust size and their band size.
+The cup size is found by taking the difference between the bust size and the band size.
 The bust size, bust line measure, or over-bust measure is the measurement around the torso over the fullest part of the breasts, with the crest of the breast halfway between the elbow and shoulder, usually over the nipples, ideally while standing straight with arms to the side and wearing a properly fitted bra, because this practice assumes the bra fits correctly.
 The measurements are made in the same units as the band size, either inches or centimetres.
 The cup size is calculated by subtracting the band size from the over-the-bust measurement.

 The meaning of cup sizes varies

 Cup sizes vary from one country to another.
 For example, a U.S. H-cup does not have the same size as an Australian, even though both are based on measurements in inches.
 The larger the cup size, the bigger the variation.